Astecom/claude-pxplus-template/.pxplus-claude/instructions-and-rules.md

 ## PxPlus Documentation Lookup

-**IMPORTANT**: The `.pxplus-claude/pxplus-docs/` directory contains comprehensive PxPlus documentation extracted from the official sources.
+**IMPORTANT**: The `~/.pxplus-claude/pxplus-docs/` directory (in USER'S HOME DIRECTORY) contains comprehensive PxPlus documentation extracted from the official sources.
 You MUST use this documentation when working with PxPlus functions and directives.

 ### Documentation Index
-**A comprehensive documentation index is available at `.pxplus-claude/docs-index.md`**.
+**A comprehensive documentation index is available at `~/.pxplus-claude/docs-index.md`**.
 This index provides:
 - Quick reference to the most common lookups (directives, functions, variables, parameters)
 - Complete directory structure with file counts
 - Category-based organization for easy navigation